vsivsi/meteor-job/README.md

   // So you can't work on this job.
 });

-// If your job object's infomation gets stale, you can refresh it job.refresh(function (err, result) {
+// If your job object's information gets stale, you can refresh it job.refresh(function (err, result) {
   // job is refreshed
 });